sahilranadive/node.js/README.md

 5. read_html.js also creates a new file output.txt and write the contents of input to it.
 6. image.js displays an image stored in a folder named public which is in the same directory as image.js add the path of the image ahead of the url for the local host as http://127.0.0.1:8080/images/fjords.jpg
+7. calculator.js takes two numbers as arguments from the webpage and the operation as well, it performs the operation and displays the        output
+8. index.htm is used to develop the frontend.